MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-copilot-features.md

 ## Apply filters

-You can use filters for Copilot to generate responses based on a specific set of topics.
-This allows you to provide immediate context and reduces the chance of getting irrelevant responses.
+You can setup filters for Copilot to generate responses based on a specific set of topics.
+Filters provide immediate context and reduce the chance of getting irrelevant responses.

-For example, your organization has several departments and you work on helping customers with credit card related queries.
-If you apply the credit card filter, Copilot filters the knowledge base for credit card related content and generates responses based on the filtered responses.
+For example, your organization has several departments and you work on credit card related queries.
+If you apply the credit card filter, Copilot retreives only the relevant credit card content from the knowledge source and which is then used to generate responses.

 To apply a filter, perform the following steps:

-- Select **Filters** on the Copilot (preview) pane, the **Select filters** menu appears.
+- Select **Filters** on the Copilot (preview) pane.
+The **Select filters** menu appears.
-- Select the required options and then select **Apply**.
+- Select the required options.
+You can also search for a filter option.
+- Select **Apply**.

-Once you set a filter, the application
+Once you set a filter, the following actions are applicable:
-- displays a message that filters are applied when Copilot generates new responses.
+- A message indicating the filters are applied when Copilot generates new responses appears on the Copilot (preview) pane.
+This message also appears whenever you modify the filter configuration.
-- A visual indicator is displayed next to Filters with the count of the options selected.
+- A visual indicator with the number of filter options selected is displayed next to **Filters**..
-- Applies the results from the filter to generate the responses to ask a question or draft chat and email.
+- The filters set apply to the following Copilot features: ask a question, draft a chat, and email.
-- Retains the filter.
+- The filter is saved.
 You don't have to set the filter each time you log in.

 ## Summarize cases